smithdj/smithdj.github.io/writing_samples/quant/nba_survival.md

  <summary>REFERENCES</summary>
  <br/>

 Fynn, Kwame and Morgan Sonnenchein.
 2011.
-An analysis of the career length of professional basketball players.
-Macaleter Review 2(2): 1-11.
+An analysis of the career length of professional basketball players. <i>Macaleter Review</i> 2(2): 1-11.

 Groothius, Peter and J. Richard Hill.
 2004.
-Exit discrimination in the NBA: A duration analysis of career length.
-Economic Inquiry 42(2): 341-9.
+Exit discrimination in the NBA: A duration analysis of career length. <i>Economic Inquiry</i> 42(2): 341-9.

 Rodenberg, Ryan and Jun Woo Kim.
 2012.
-Testing the On-Court Efficacy of the NBA's Age Eligibility Rule.
-Journal of Quantitative Analysis in Sports:1-21.
+Testing the On-Court Efficacy of the NBA's Age Eligibility Rule. <i>Journal of Quantitative Analysis in Sports</i>:1-21.

 StataCorp.
 2013.
 Stata Statistical Software: Release 13.
 College Station, TX: StataCorp LP.